 • radically improved the steam engine, starting the industrial revolution.

-• continued to produce a stream of new ideas and inventions, which eventually resulted in an engine that needed 80% less fuel than earlier engines.
+• continued to produce a stream of new ideas and inventions, which eventually resulted in an engine requiring 80% less fuel than earlier engines.

 • invented high pressure steam engines capable of even higher efficiencies, but the technology of the time was not capable of operating them safely.

 • introduced the word horsepower to describe an engine’s power output.
 We now generally use watts to measure power, although engine power is still often rated in horsepower.

-• was the first person to propose that water was made of hydrogen combined with oxygen.
+• was the first person to propose that water is made of hydrogen combined with oxygen.

 • independently discovered the scientific concept of latent heat.

 • invented the world’s first copying machine, similar in function to a photocopier, to make copies of correspondence, pages of books, and pictures.

-James Watt came from a successful family.
-His grandfather taught mathematics, and his father was a carpenter, who built ships.
+James Watt was born in 1736 in Greenock, Scotland, UK.
+He came from a successful family.
+His grandfather, Thomas, taught mathematics; his father, James, was a carpenter who built ships.

 His mother, Agnes Muirhead, was well-educated.
 She taught him to read, while his father taught him arithmetic and writing.

-As a boy, James Watt’s health was often poor, and much of his learning took place at home, where he could watch the fishing boats coming into the port of Greenock and the big sailing ships bringing in tobacco from the Americas.
-One day, thanks to his inventive mind, ships like these would be powered by engines.
+James excelled at mathematics, science, and engineering at high school, but his language skills were less impressive.
+His health was often poor, and much of his learning took place at home, where he relaxed by watching fishing boats coming back into port and large sailing ships arriving with tobacco from the Americas.
+One day, thanks to his inventive mind, ships like these would be powered by engines rather than sails.

-At eighteen, following the death of his mother, and a ship sinking that placed a financial burden on his family, James gave up his plans to go to university.
+At eighteen, following the death of his mother, and a ship sinking that placed a heavy financial burden on his family, James gave up his plans to go to university.
 Instead, he trained in London as a scientific instrument maker, specializing in mathematical and nautical instruments.
 Within two months, his skills were higher than others who had been in training for two years.
 His exceptional hand skills had previously been commented on by workers in his father’s shipyard in Greenock.

 After a year in London, he found work at Glasgow University repairing instruments for the astronomy department.